inariksit/cclaw-zettelkasten/ontology.md

 # Ontology

 Collection of concepts and their relationships, in a machine-readable format.
+An ontology may contain facts about the world, like _Donald Trump is the 45th president of USA_, but more importantly, pre-factual knowledge, like _presidents are human_ and _in order to be a president at a given time, one must be alive at the time_.

 This zettel is really long, because I'm reading way too many papers about ontologies.
 Here's TL;DR.

 Ontology has:
 * _Taxonomy_ as a backbone (cat is an animal, animal is a living-entity, …)

-It may also have one of the following
+It may also have some of the following
 * Other, non-hierarchical _relations_ (cats are cute)
 * _Rules/axioms_ to derive facts that are not explicitly encoded by the ontology (motherhood is a special case of parenthood; Mary is John's mother -> Mary is John's parent)